We love doing a bit of Valentines Day crafting together and so my daughter and I made this easy mosaic heart craft.

 If you are making this heart craft with a few kids or if you’re not sure about drawing an outline you can grab our free heart template to make this mosaic with.

-We have loads of free printable templates for painting and kids crafts so be sure to check some of those out too.
+We love sharing printables and we have loads of free templates for painting and kids crafts so be sure to check some of those out too.

 How Do You Make a Mosaic Craft For Kids?